 For instructions, see Select Attributes for Target Group Analysis.

-Add Behavior Data to Profile Attributes
+Add Behaviour Data to Profile Attributes

-You can create automation that store many types of information in the profile attributes.
+You can create automations that store many types of information in the profile attributes.
 For example, you can store open and click data, conversion data, and other types of contact activity in the profile attributes.
 You can also create an attribute to count the number of times that a contact performs an action.

 For more information, see Store Data in Profile Attribute (C).

 Here are two automation scenarios for enriching contact profiles:

 Create a contact scoring program.
 Contacts get points when they open a message (1 point), click a link (2 points), or complete a purchase (3 points).

 Set up an ongoing program that stores open, click, purchase, and interest data in contact profiles.

 Profile-based automation is an automated modification of contact profiles in Mapp Engage.
 Profile-based automation uses the value that is stored in one or more source attributes to determine the new value that is written to a target attribute.